adamdev20/Celia_Claire_Project/README.md

-# About Milicent MD
+# About Celia Claire Project
 Milicent MD is a bot built with the Baileys library.
-It's a basic bot designed for learning and exploration.
-This bot already supports Pairing Code, but sadly, it doesn't work on Termux terminal for some reason.
-So yeah, you can only run it on panels like Pterodactyl.
+It is a basic bot designed for learning and exploration.
+It already supports Pairing Code, but unfortunately, it does not work in Termux terminals for some reason.
+So yes, you can only run it on panels like Pterodactyl.